 Mary Magdalene’s story begins with a gift.
 Jesus gave her freedom, escaping from an awful nightmare life.
 She was important because she was one of the most beloved disciples of Jesus.
 In those days, the influence of demons was powerful.
 Evil spirits attacked many people; some were even possessed by devils, who took control of them.
-We don’t know how the demons had their influence on Mary Magdalene, but we know that the poor woman had been possessed by seven evil and perverse spirits that had power over her.
+We don’t know how the demons influenced Mary Magdalene, but we know that the poor woman had been possessed by seven evil and perverse spirits that had power over her.
 And Jesus Christ freed her.
 (Luke 8:2) Reading this article, you will understand why Mary Magdalene is important.

 Maria Magdalene was finally free, ready to start a new life.
 But how could she show gratitude?
 She became a disciple of Jesus, following Him with loyalty.
 She also offered to help when she noticed a need from the apostles of Christ.
 Jesus and the apostles needed food, clothing, and a place to sleep overnight.
 They were not rich, nor were they working to maintain themselves.
 So to focus on the teaching and prediction activity, they needed material support which she and other women offered.
 She also has been witnessed Jesus’ crucifixion and resurrection.